younanzhao/younanzhao.github.io/README.md

 *Figure 9: Same as figure 8,but using out-of-bag (OOB) predictions, that is, predictions versus observations withheld from training.*

+As shown in Figure 7 and 9, these OOB observations are also robustly predicted, with a r2 of 0.93 for BV and 0.81 for slope.

 ## Conclusion